Brooks scores 30 as Grizzlies overcome Kings 116-110

 James had 16 in the half for the Kings, who led 60-59 at the break.

 Memphis’ half was lackluster coupled with bad ballhandling leading to 10 turnovers.
-Brooks was the most active of the Grizzlies, scoring 17 while Valanciunas had 12 points.

 Memphis built a slight buffer by outscoring the Kings 30-23 in the third quarter to carry an 89-83 lead into the fourth.